kirbydesign/svg_formatter/README.md

 ```

 Why do we have this scipt?
-Because thenever we export SVG's from zeplin, the `fill`-property has the wrong value, and changinging all of them is a cumbersome task.
+Because thenever we export SVG's from zeplin, the `fill`-property has the wrong value, and changing all of them is a cumbersome task.

 ## How to use
 ### NodeJS